Dance Director, Instructor

 She has performed for many years around the Twin Cities area, including at beloved MN events such as Irish Arts Minnesota’s Day of Irish Dance and the Irish Fair of Minnesota, and on stage with the bands Jig Jam and Ring of Kerry.
 In 2020, Julia was accepted to and attended the Riverdance Summer School.
 She has attended twice more since then, and last time she even got to learn the Female Lead choreography!

 Julia began competing in the fall of 2017 as an U15 dancer.
 She qualified for the World Championships at her first Nationals in 2018.
 She became a Champion at the Canadian Open Championships in 2019.
-In 2022, she won the North American Open Championships in May and the Western Regional Championships in October.
-In June of 2022, she competed at the World Championships for her first time, where she placed 9th in her solo championship and was part of the Freestyle team that took 3rd!
+In the 2021-2022, competitive season, Julia won the North American Open Championship.
+In both 2022-2023and 2023-2024 Julia won the North America West Regional Championships.
+She has competed at the World Championships twice.
+In 2022 she placed 9th in her solo championship and was part of the Freestyle team that took 3rd.
+In 2023 at Worlds, Julia placed 4th in her solo championship, and her Freestyle team took 2nd place!

-Julia began teacher training in May of 2022.
-She received her TMCRN in April of 2023, and plans to continue studying and training with the goal of receiving her ODCRN.
+Julia began teacher training with CRN in May of 2022.
+She received her TMCRN in April of 2023, and is continuing studying and training to receive full certification, her ODCRN.
 She says, "Irish dancing is one of the most important things to me, and being able to share my passion with young dancers is incredible.
 I hope to help young dancers grow into amazing, talented athletes, and also inspire them to chase their dreams!"

 Julia attends Macalester College in St. Paul.